-Note
+, Note

 At some point, you may need to generate a report from a Websense Email Security database.
-In this case, you must continue to run Websense Email Security in parallel with on-premises TRITON AP-EMAIL.
+In this case, you must continue to run Websense Email Security in parallel with on-premises Forcepoint Email Security.
 For information, see Reporting, page 12.

-Generate a report in the Email module on the Main > Status > Presentation Reports page.
+Generate a report in the Email module on the page Main > Status > Presentation Reports.
 Select the report you want to create in the Report Catalog, and then click Run.
 Configure your date range, select the output format, and then run the report.

-For additional instructions on working with reports, see the email Administrator Help topic titled Working with presentation reports.
+For additional instructions on working with reports, refer to the email Administrator Help topic titled Working with presentation reports.